Some of our successful customers

 The most common snags are caused by low quality or rushed workmanship.
 These issues include chipped or messy paintwork, missing grout or small elements that haven’t been installed properly.
 For instance, a socket might not be properly secured to the wall or a pipe could leak once you start to use it regularly.
 Occasionally you might find more serious problems, but most snags are small and easy to repair.
 Read our article about the most common snags.

+Construction snagging apps are designed to make your life easier.
 When snagging, it’s important to document as much information as possible on-site.
-For a long time, pen and paper methods were the most common, but they brought their own issues.
+For a long time, pen and paper were the most common method of documentation, but it often caused problem for construction workers and site managers.
 Documents could easily get lost, and it could be difficult to decipher handwriting back at the office.
 It was also easy to make mistakes when matching photographs taken on a digital camera to the pen and paper notes.
 A mobile app can be used on the go and eliminates all follow-up in the office.
 That means your snags are more accurately logged, with photos and videos directly attached to the relevant written notes and their location on a digital plan.
 Read more about the benefits of snagging apps.

 A snagging list is where you collect all the different snags that need repairing.
 The easiest way to compile one is to log each snag digitally, with photographs and any extra notes and then tag it to a building plan.
 Once you’ve completed your snagging survey, you can then run a report that includes all the snags you’ve created and share it with the contractor for them to repair.
 Read more about what a professional snagging list should include.